 Autocratic leadership is a type of leadership where the leader makes all the decisions without input from others in the group.
-Authoritarian leaders have all of the power and control over the decisions, goals, and direction of the group.
+Authoritarian leaders have all the power and control over the group’s decisions, goals, and direction.
 They are rarely willing to listen to the advice of others.

 Also known as authoritarian leadership, this can be an effective style of leadership if the leader is experienced and has a good understanding of the situation.
 However, it can also lead to problems if the leader is not open to input from others and does not listen to different points of view.